 You have this deep urge inside of you to see the world.

 To go outside your comfort zone.
-To experience something new.
-To immerse yourself in a culture that is different to your own.
+Experience something new.
+Immerse yourself in a culture different to your own.

 Maybe even to learn how to work on the road so that you can travel even longer.

 So you listen to that little voice inside and you start surfing the web to plan your trip.

 The next thing you know, you’re sucked down an endless rabbit hole of beach selfies and fluffy blog posts that have pretty pictures but don’t really tell you much.

 You already KNOW you want to travel.
 The urge is strong.
 You are already convinced, you just need to know how to make it happen.